Green Bay Packers: 5 Things To Watch In Week 1 Vs. Seahawks [Opinion]

 Will Martellus Bennett Boost the Offense?

 Rodgers and Bennett did not have the chance to play much together in the preseason, but they did hook up on a three-yard touchdown.
 They seemed to have good chemistry already, which could take the Packers’ offense to the next level.
-Bennett is one of the most talented targets that Rodgers has had and his presence should give the offense a major boost.
+Bennett is one of the most talented targets that Rodgers has had, and his presence should give the offense a major boost.

 How Much Pressure Is Rodgers Under?

 Replacing the talent that the Packers have lost on their offensive line is not easy.
 Green Bay lost both T.J.
 Lang and J.C.
 Tretter this past offseason in free agency.
-Keeping Rodgers upright is always a key and seeing how much pressure Rodgers is under will be something to watch.
+Keeping Rodgers upright is always a key, and seeing how much pressure Rodgers is under will be something to watch.

 Do you have other questions surrounding the Green Bay Packers or things to watch to add to the list?
 What are your final score predictions for this week’s game?
 Let us know your thoughts in the comment box below!